TVPaint Animation

-TVPaint Animation (also known as TVPaint, TVP, Bauhaus Mirage or NewTek Aura) is a 2D paint and digital animation software package developed by TVPaint Developpement SARL based in Lorraine, France.
+TVPaint Animation (also known as TVPaint, TVP, and before as Bauhaus Mirage or NewTek Aura) is a 2D paint and digital animation software package developed by TVPaint Developpement SARL based in Lorraine, France.
 Originally released for Amiga in 1991, version 3.0 (1994) introduced support for other platforms.
 In 1999, the last Amiga version 3.59 was released as free download.
 TVPaint Animation currently runs on Mac, Windows, Linux, and Android operating systems.